AdityaSavara/MSRESOLVE_Workshop/README.txt

    UserChoices['inputFiles']['dataToAnalyzeFileName'] = 'Collected_GasPulse.csv'

    Now try to run MSRESOLVE.py

-   The uncertainties are not able to be calculated, but let's come back to that point a bit later.

    Look at the graphs.
 Note that there is some kind of early time behavior that is not the ethane pulse.
 Let's get rid of that.
    Turn on the "Time Range" feature, and put in a start and finish time that will remove that early region while keeping the main pulse.